scikit-learn-contrib/MAPIE/README.rst

 **MAPIE** is an open-source Python library for quantifying uncertainties and controlling the risks of machine learning models.
 It is a scikit-learn-contrib project that allows you to:

-- easily **compute conformal prediction intervals** (or prediction sets) with controlled (ou guaranteed) marginal coverage rate for regression [3,4,8], classification (binary and multi-class) [5-7] and time series [9].
+- Easily **compute conformal prediction intervals** (or prediction sets) with controlled (or guaranteed) marginal coverage rate for regression [3,4,8], classification (binary and multi-class) [5-7] and time series [9].
-- easily **control risks** of more complex tasks such as multi-label classification, segmentation in computer vision (probabilistic guarantees on recall, precision, ...)
+- Easily **control risks** of more complex tasks such as multi-label classification, semantic segmentation in computer vision (probabilistic guarantees on recall, precision, ...)
 [10-12].
-- easily **wrap your favorite scikit-learn-compatible model** for the purposes just mentioned.
+- Easily **wrap your favorite scikit-learn-compatible model or any model wrapped with a scikit-learn-compatible class** for the purposes just mentioned.

 Here's a quick instantiation of MAPIE models for regression and classification problems related to uncertainty quantification (more details in the Quickstart section):